BDC Hamburger Icon

 If you don’t have your own building, you can help your utility build green energy production.
 To help finance renewable energy installations, companies can sign a corporate power purchase agreement (CPPA), a long-term energy supply contract with a fixed price structure.
 CPPAs mandate that the company’s energy come from renewable sources and provide a fixed price structure, protecting the company from future price increases.

-Any company with vehicles can switch to electric vehicles, which also saves on fuel.
+Any company with vehicles can switch to EVs, which also saves on fuel.
 There is also a federal tax credit of up to $7,500 per vehicle, depending on the manufacturer, battery capacity and tax amount due.

 TipBottom line

-When you transition to renewable energy sources, share this information with your customers in your social media marketing campaigns.
+When transitioning to renewable energy sources, share this information with your customers in your social media marketing campaigns.

 The green energy movement in the corporate world

-Sensitivity toward global warming is increasing globally, and some big companies claim to be functioning entirely on green energy to reduce carbon emissions and do their part to save the planet.
+Sensitivity toward global warming is increasing worldwide and some big companies claim to be functioning entirely on green energy to reduce carbon emissions and do their part to save the planet.
+Here are some examples of companies that use renewable resources in their operations.

 author image